 Also, keep customers up to date if there's any change in your pricing or logistics.
 Besides, understand if they are having problems receiving the products, or not enough customer experience and address these issues with a seamless payment process with a proactive customer-oriented billing and payment service.

-3. Keep customers that don't want to leave from leaving with a seamless experience
+3. Prevent that customers leave with a seamless experience